- The generation of the desert was on

 - Their are many angles, demons and forces controlling many tasks.

-- Although G-D controls everything, someone looking at it from the bottom might mistakenly conclude that there are different opposing forces.
+- Although G-D controls everything, someone looking at it from the bottom

 - People would worship these angles/Gods in order to receive their energy.